 With these tips, more protein can be added to the diet.
 Simply add a few of them regularly.

 There are many different types of legumes, including lentils, beans and peas.
 One serving (about 80 g uncooked) contains approximately 20 g of protein.
 In addition to high quality protein, legumes provide a high amount of fibre, B vitamins, iron, potassium and magnesium.
 Beans are ideal as a side dish, in salads or as a spread.
 They are also suitable for baking.
-That’s right; we even have a gluten-free brownie recipe on our blog, with the main ingredient being kidney beans Brownie-Recipe.

 2. Cereals and whole grains